WHY COMPANIES CAN'T INNOVATE

 Rationalize Product Lines to eliminate or

-Don’t “manage” product development with deadline management (track
+3) Don’t “manage” product development with deadline management

-progress meeting deadlines and then putting on the pressure if any deadline is
+(track "progress" at meeting arbitrary deadlines and then putting on the pressure if any deadline is

 late) for the illusion of “early progress.”
-This can counterproductive if
+This will be counterproductive if

 poorly set deadlines don’t encourage thorough up-front work.